ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 This project aims to provide a replacement for the motherboard of the Intex SSP-20 motherboard.
 My wish was to be able to remote control the spa and integrate it in my domotic system (I'm using Jeedom https://www.jeedom.com/, an open-source system, but it should work with other system since it rely on MQTT protocol).
 The second goal of this project is to improve the reliability of this spa and specificaly to solve a random E95 or E9X error problem.
 My spa was still under waranty when i started this project so I tried to be as stealth as possible.

 ## 1) Intex motherboard reverse engineering
 Below the annotate picture of the motherboard with my understanding of its working principle.
+Since the card is labeled, everything is pretty straight forward except the descaler system and the over-engineered pump system (the upper terminal barrier connector on the board).

 ![Motherboard schematic](/images/motherboard_schematic.png)

 ### a) Sensors
 There are 5 sensors connected to the board, 2 temperature sensors, 2 flow sensors and 1 temperature fuse.
-They are all connected with a kind of JST connector, it looks like a JST XH but the JST XH doesn't have the lock mecanism. ~~For the moment I use a standart 2.54mm pitch male pin header to connect them.~~
+They are all connected with a kind of 3 pins JST connector, it looks like a JST XH 3P but the JST XH 3P doesn't have the lock mecanism.
+For the moment I use a standart 2.54mm pitch male pin header to connect them for testing purpose but I will use JST XH 3P on the final device.

 #### Temperature sensors
-Both temperature sensors are Negative Temperature Coefficient (NTC) thermistore, it means that the resistance of the thermistore decreases with an increase in temperature in a non linear way.
+Both temperature sensors are negative temperature coefficient (NTC) thermistore, it means that the resistance of the thermistore decreases with an increase in temperature in a non linear way.
 I use the code available on this page (http://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/) to read the temperature from the thermistore.
 This code is based on the Steinhart-Hart equation and to work at his best, the coeficient of this equation must be adapted to your thermistore.
 But I did not want to unscrew the thermistore embedded in my spa so I use the standart coeficient of the equation and it works fine with an acceptable accuracy.

 The temperature sensor 1 is installed at the intake of the water pump so it reads the water temperature and it is use to regulate the water temperature from 20°C to 40°C.